 Mind you, walking wasn’t such an easy task since we had to go through 5 various locations that were ridiculously packed with people, and it was only a couple of hours later that we finally reached a less-crowded area that enabled us to watch the grand parade.
 Naturally at that time, I was already exhausted!

 But then again… as I stood there watching the street dancers, I started to feel that the ‘trouble’ that I had gone through was oh-so-worth-it because it was an absolute spectacle to watch the parade up close!
 For one thing, it was soooo colorful, and along with the smiles and cheerful faces of the performers, I just can’t help but feel as if all my exhaustion had melted away.

-After a while, Jonas who was also with me at that time, remembered that he had a friend who had a condo that was located near where we were.
+After a while, a close friend of mine who was with me at that time remembered that he had a friend who had a condo that was located near where we were.
 He arrived at this thought because the place that we were in was slowly streaming in with more people.
 We definitely didn’t want to battle with yet another herd of people so we decided to take refuge in that condo for a while.

 Once we arrived at the venue which was 30 floors high, I looked out to the Sinulog Festival scene below me and I was flabbergasted.
 Just look at this!

 There’s no doubt that this celebration is visited by millions!
 And again, it’s seriously amazing how everyone manages to brave through such an ordeal (while we are at that line of thought, I’d like to take this moment to give myself a pat on the back).